Energy Dissipation Preserving Physics Informed Neural Network for Allen-Cahn Equations: Numerical experiments

 Next, we consider a two dimensional Allen-Cahn equation with the quartic double-well potential energy \eqref{Polynomial_Energy}, in the form of

 where $\Omega= [0,1]^2$, $\epsilon=0.025$, and $\mu(u)=10$.
 Hyperparameters used in this example are displayed in Table~\ref{tab:prm_ex2D}.

 Unlike the previous one-dimensional example, the trained weights and biases from the earlier time segment are transferred to the current time segment and serve as initials for the remaining test examples; see, e.g., \cite{SJPan_QYang_2010}.
 It is seen from Figure~\ref{fig:2D_ex2_soln} that the two-phrases, $u=-1$ and $u=1$, start moving and finally reaches the phrase $u=-1$.
-As time moves forward, the circles shrink with time to the center of the circle as expected.
-The decay of the energy functional is displayed in Figure~\ref{fig:2D_ex2_energy}.
+As time moves forward, the circles shrink with time to the center of the circle as expected; see, e.g., \cite{ASingh_RKSinha_2023,YLi_HGLee_DJeong_JKim}.
+The decay of the energy functional $\mathcal{E}(\widehat{u})$ over time is displayed in Figure~\ref{fig:2D_ex2_energy}.
 In Figure~\ref{fig:ACP_Points_2D}, we also investigate the performance the adaptive collocation approach in Algorithm~\ref{alg:space}.
-We observe that distribution of adaptive collocation points become intense around the circle.
+We notice that the adaptive collocation points are densely concentrated around the circle, which seems consistent with the results in Figure~\ref{fig:2D_ex2_soln}.

-\subsubsection{3D Allen--Cahn with polynomial potential}
+\subsection{3D Allen--Cahn with polynomial potential}

 This example is an extension of the previous two dimensional Example \ref{ex:2D_double} into the domain $\Omega= [0,1]^3$ with the parameters $\epsilon=0.05$, $\mu(u)=10$, and the initial condition